-NBA Rumors: Lakers Have Rock Solid Backup Plan In Case Of LeBron James Snub, Explains Eric Pincus Of ‘B/R’
+NBA Rumors: Lakers Have Rock Solid Backup Plan In Case Of LeBron James Snub, Explains Eric Pincus Of ‘BR’

 — Rip City Radio 620 (@RipCityRadio620) March 5, 2018

 There’s also the possibility of keeping forward Julius Randle in the fold by matching an offer sheet for the incoming restricted free agent.
-Re-signing Randle would cost the Lakers’ their other max level slot this summer since the blossoming big man is expected to receive offer sheets that would pay him $18 million per season.
-However, Pincus stressed in his previous article on Bleacher Report that the Lakers could still be in the game for Leonard, Thompson and other elite free agents in 2019 by dumping Luol Deng’s albatross deal elsewhere.
+Re-signing Randle would cost the Lakers their other max level slot this summer since the blossoming big man is expected to receive offer sheets that would pay him $18 million per season.
+However, Pincus stressed in his previous article on Bleacher Report that the Lakers could still be in the game for Leonard, Thompson, and other elite free agents in 2019 by dumping Luol Deng’s albatross deal elsewhere.

 The road to title contention is going to be tricky and bumpy for the Lakers moving forward.
-Of course, enlisting the service of LeBron James comes No.1 on the Lakers’ list of priorities for this summer.
+Of course, enlisting the service of LeBron James comes number one on the Lakers’ list of priorities for this summer.
 Then again, if things don’t fall into place, it’s good to know that one of the NBA’s glamour franchises has an ambitious yet very much realistic alternative plan in place.